Preserving the Legacy of Matt Slautterback '89

 10. Whatever happens—Wing it—go with it & save the ball.
 Remember to be loose but amped and that there are certain things you can do to be better but that things will happen in games and in practice that are beyond your control.
 Don't think twice about them.
 Go with it.

 As generations of Pirate lacrosse alumni know, this plaque is an important part of the team's pregame ritual, and “loose but amped” is a mantra in the face of any challenge.

-The plaque that was donated to honor Matt many years ago has continued to serve as a touchstone for lacrosse teams.
-The plaque at the new wall will be similar to this one so this tradition can continue.
+The plaque that was donated to honor Matt many years ago served as a touchstone for lacrosse teams.
+This new plaque at the wall will allow the tradition to continue.